Best Video Marketing KPIs to Track: A Complete Guide

+Video marketing is an incredibly powerful tool for businesses, helping to engage audiences, boost brand awareness, and drive conversions.
 However, creating and sharing videos is only half the battle.
-To ensure your video marketing efforts are successful, you need to track key performance indicators (KPIs) that measure the impact and effectiveness of your videos.
+Therefore, to ensure your video marketing efforts are successful, you need to track key performance indicators (KPIs) that measure the impact and effectiveness of your videos.
+By doing so, you can refine your strategy, maximize ROI, and make data-driven decisions that deliver better results.
+Moreover, tracking KPIs allows you to identify trends and adjust your approach before minor issues become major setbacks.

 1. View Count